seimei-san/jpnStockLendingBot/README.md

-# jpnStockLendingBot
+# Japan Stock Lending Bot
-This chat bot helps to reduce human hands from Stock Lending Workflow.
+This chat bot helps Borrowers and Lenders to reduce human hands from Stock Lending Workflow.
 The bot stays on both sides: Borrower and Lender.
 Borrower Bot helps the borrower to create RFQ and blast the RFQ to the multiple Lenders (max.
 5).
 Lender receives the RFQ data in External Chat Room via Elements form and insert the data into his/her own database in order to co-work with downstream systems.